thejimbirch/catsinmyyard/wp-content/plugins/schema/readme.txt

 == Upgrade Notice ==

+= 1.7.7 =
+In this release, schema.org HowTo has been introduced, plus fixes.
+Please, update the plugin on your website now to get these fixes and enhancements.

+= 1.7.6 =
+In this release, schema.org FAQPage has been introduced, plus fixes.
+Please, update the plugin on your website now to get these fixes and enhancements.

+= 1.7.3 =
+In this release, AMP and fixes and enhancements has been introduced.
+Please, update the plugin on your website now to get these fixes and enhancements.

 = 1.7.1 =
 In this release, several bug fixes and enhancements has been introduced.
 Please, update the plugin on your website now to get these fixes and enhancements.